Vientsuya/go-next-chat/README.md

-# Settings up the project
+# Setting up the project
 ## Server

 ### Enabling the server